VishalLakshmiNarayanan/Career-Pulse/README.md

 This platform provides:

-- **For Job Seekers:** Instant transparency scores showing alignment across skills, experience, seniority, and domain — plus AI-generated job-specific resumes
+- **For Job Seekers:** Instant transparency scores showing alignment across skills, experience, seniority, and domain, plus AI-generated job-specific resumes
 - **For Recruiters:** Automated candidate ranking with semantic matching that finds qualified candidates even if they don't use exact job description terminology

 Built on a **dual-portal Streamlit architecture**, Career Pulse processes resumes in any format (PDF/DOCX/TXT), normalizes them using **Groq LLM**, computes **SBERT semantic embeddings**, and calculates **weighted transparency scores** to power both candidate discovery and recruiter efficiency.